wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXVIII.

-Affairs on Lake Champlain--pillage of Platlsburgh by the British--bombardment of Burlington--depredations committed in the Chesapeake, and along the coast.
+Affairs on Lake Champlain--pillage of Plattsburgh by the British--bombardment of Burlington--depredations committed in the Chesapeake, and along the coast.

 NOW the fighting vessels of Britain began to appear upon the lake, called, by the ancient Gauls, Champlain.